-Once the chart inputs have been provided, click the Calculate button at the top of the Object Inspector.
-You can also tick the Automatic checkbox so that the chart will update automatically whenever changes are made.
 As an example, I've selected the Employment Status variable from the Variables in 'Data' drop-down list to create the same pie chart as above.
 You can modify all of the pie chart properties in the Chart section of the Object Inspector.

 Done with your pie chart?
 Find out why they're actually better than bar charts!